SMiqautadze/AUTOMATIC1111-Docker/README.md

 Now you can access **Stable Diffusion** at `http://localhost:3002` on your host machine, with traffic routed through **Nginx** on port `3002` to `127.0.0.1:7860` inside the container.

 ---

-This README is now more visually structured and easy to follow.
-Let me know if you'd like further customization!